 Dressing has also been significantly impacted by exposure to global brands and cultural diffusion.
 Ceremonial clothes are not as prominent anymore, as members of the Xingu communities opt for Western clothes – particularly football jerseys and articles bearing known advertisements.
-According to an LA Times article, the women prefer long cotton dresses and the men shorts and shirts.
+According to an LA Times article, women prefer long cotton dresses and men prefer shorts and shirts.
 This phenomenon is especially so because half of the current Xingu population is less than 15 years old.
 A youthful population means the tribe is more receptive to new, foreign ideas.

 B. Cultural Imperialism

 Cultural imperialism is said to exist when one culture imposes itself on another.
 It can be deliberate, active or formal or otherwise.
 It is usually the case that the former is a large, economically or militarily powerful nation and the latter is a smaller, less powerful nation.
-It dates back to the era of colonization, when the former colonial masters imposed their cultures on their colonies.
+It dates back to the era of colonization when the former colonial masters imposed their cultures on their colonies.

-Today, cultural imperialism has taken a new dimension of becoming a political or economic process.
+Today, cultural imperialism has taken a new dimension by becoming a political or economic process.
 For example, TNCs and international media organizations have promoted cultural imperialism in the interest of western and non-western nations such as CNN in the USA, BBC in the UK, and Al Jazeera in Qatar.

-Aspect of culture that have been influenced by cultural imperialism
+Aspects of culture that have been influenced by cultural imperialism

 - Democracy – Capitalist countries promote democracy directly or indirectly by funding democratic elections in poor or developing countries.
-Eg. The imposition of democracy and western education on people of Iraq and Afghanistan after the US invasion of these countries is a form of cultural imperialism
+Eg. The imposition of democracy and western education on the people of Iraq and Afghanistan after the US invasion of these countries is a form of cultural imperialism

 - Media – Global Media networks (Disney, Time Warner, etc) transmitted via the internet or satellite have led to the imposition of western cultures on others.
 Advertisers also use the media to portray western cultural products as the best for everyone.